rdmorganiser/rdmo-catalog/tools/README.md

 ## Automatized Catalog Generation
 ### Quick Guide
-- implement changes regarding content and presentation to `all_questions.xml`
+- implement changes regarding content and presentation to `tools/all_questions.xml`
   - be sure, that all references to the domain, option sets and conditions are correct as well
 - provide catalog information and composition within `cat_member.yaml`
 - run `python3 auto_catalog_creation.py`
 - IMPORTANT NOTE: for the 'training' catalog there is an additional manual step (see [README_training.md](README_training.md)